Team

 CineMAP Team Collaborators 2020–2022

 Jackson Reed is an archivist and musician from the Boston area.
 In 2020, between semesters of computer science study at Wheaton College, he assisted in cleaning up and migrating an early iteration of the CineMAP database and collecting additional data.
-He is now working on a master's degree in library and information science at Simmons University.
-He is currently engaged in cataloging the personal papers of contemporary composer Tod Machover, and intends to pursue further a career in music libraries and archives.
-In spare time he is a freelance composer for independent video games.
+He is now working on a Master's Degree in library and information science at Simmons University.
+He is currently engaged in cataloging the personal papers of contemporary composer Tod Machover and intends to pursue a career in music libraries and archives.
+In his spare time, he is a freelance composer for independent video games.

 Jennifer Isasi